MissNG-Git/BCS_Code-Refactor/README.md

 ```
 + SUPPLY a webpage that meets accessibility standards
 + WHEN viewing source code : THEN FIND semantic HTML elements
-+ WHEN viewing structure of the HTML elements : THEN FIND elements following a logical structure, independent of styling and positioning
++ WHEN viewing structure of the HTML elements : THEN FIND elements follow a logical structure
 + WHEN viewing image elements : THEN FIND accessible alt attributes
 + WHEN viewing heading attributes : THEN FIND they fall in sequential order
-+ WHEN I view the title element : THEN FIND a concise, descriptive title
++ WHEN viewing title element : THEN FIND a concise, descriptive title
 ```

 ## Target Design